Arnold Snyder

-Arnold Snyder is a professional gambler and gambling author.
-He was elected by professional blackjack players as one of the seven original inductees into the Blackjack Hall of Fame which is hosted at Barona Casino for his record as a blackjack player and his innovations in professional gambling techniques.
+Arnold Snyder (12 February 1948 – 6 June 2023) was a professional gambler and gambling author.
+He was elected by professional blackjack players as one of the seven original inductees into the Blackjack Hall of Fame – hosted at Barona Casino – for his contributions as a blackjack player and his innovations in professional gambling techniques.
 He was the first blackjack authority to publish the importance of deck penetration (depth of the deal) in card counting, in his 1980 book The Blackjack Formula.
-He was also the first blackjack researcher to publish (in Blackjack Forum, 1981–1983) that radical simplification of blackjack card counting systems did not hurt earnings.
+He was also the first blackjack researcher to argue (in Blackjack Forum, 1981–1983) that radical simplification of blackjack card counting systems did not substantially decrease earnings.

 Since 1981, Arnold Snyder has been the editor of Blackjack Forum, a quarterly trade journal for professional gamblers.
-In 2004 Snyder moved the publication of Blackjack Forum from print to online due to time constraints imposed by playing more frequently and the frustration with dealing with the business side of the publication industry.
-Blackjack Forum has published many articles about professional gambling, discussion of strategies and approaches for various games and interviews with many professional gamblers including Al Francesco, Keith Taft and Marty Taft, Tommy Hyland, Johnny Chang, Darryl Purpose.
+In 2004, Snyder moved the publication of Blackjack Forum from print to online due to time constraints imposed by playing more frequently and the frustration with dealing with the business side of the publication industry.
+Blackjack Forum has published many articles about professional gambling, discussion of strategies and approaches for various games and interviews with many professional gamblers including Al Francesco, Keith Taft and Marty Taft, Thomas Hyland, Johnny Chang, Darryl Purpose.

 His book Blackbelt in Blackjack is a guide to card counting and other professional gambling techniques in blackjack, with an emphasis on advice for winning in real-life casino play.
-In his book The Blackjack Shuffle Tracker's Cookbook, he published the first mathematical analysis of the value of different types of blackjack shuffle tracking, as well as the first analysis of how to most profitably track today's more complicated casino shuffles.
-The Big Book of Blackjack covers the history of blackjack, especially the history of the achievements of blackjack's most successful professional players.
+In his book The Blackjack Shuffle Tracker's Cookbook, he published the first mathematical analysis of the value of different types of blackjack shuffle tracking, as well as the first analysis of how to most profitably track today's more complicated casino shuffles.The Big Book of Blackjack covers the history of blackjack, especially the history of the achievements of blackjack's most successful professional players.

+In 1987 Snyder released a 5-part book series, 64-page blackjack guides that analyze the profitability of counting cards when various numbers of decks are in play: Beat the 1-Deck Game (1987), Beat the 2-Deck Game (1987), Beat the 4-Deck Game (1987), Beat the 6-Deck Game (1987) and Beat the 8-Deck Game (1987).